Here’s something most investors don’t know: off-market properties consistently appraise for more than what buyers pay for them.

 Professional platforms provide ongoing asset management.
 They supervise your property manager, monitor performance, identify value-add opportunities, and manage renovation projects.

 Portfolio management looks at your properties as a whole.
-When should you refinance?
+When should you refinance and pull equity out?
 How do you optimize across multiple properties?
 When does it make sense to sell one and buy two others?
+Having access to flip mortgage financing can help you execute value-add strategies on these properties.

 Property managers handle day-to-day operations, but they don’t think about these strategic questions.
 You need someone looking at the bigger picture.